LassoSoft/LassoGuide/lasso_guide_source/operations/bytes.rst

 .. member:: bytes->removeLeading(find::bytes)

    Removes all occurrences of the specified sequence from the beginning of the byte stream.
-Requires one parameter which is the data to be removed.
+Requires one parameter specifying the data to be removed.

 .. member:: bytes->removeTrailing(find::bytes)

-    Removes all occurrences of the parameter sequence from the end of the instance.
-Requires one parameter which is the data to be removed.
+   Removes all occurrences of the parameter sequence from the end of the byte stream.
+Requires one parameter specifying the data to be removed.

 .. member:: bytes->append(p0::bytes)
 .. member:: bytes->append(rhs::string)

-   Appends the specified data to the end of the bytes stream.
-Requires one parameter which is the data to append.
+   Appends the specified data to the end of the byte stream.
+Requires one parameter specifying the data to append.

 .. member:: bytes->trim()

-   Removes all whitespace ASCII characters from the beginning and the end of the instance.
+   Removes all whitespace ASCII characters from the beginning and the end of the byte stream.

 .. member:: bytes->sub(pos::integer)
 .. member:: bytes->sub(p0::integer, p1::integer)